 GoBank will cater mainly to underserved young and lower-income households who shun traditional banks.
 The FDIC estimates there are 30 million so-called "unbanked" and "underbanked" households in the country.

-Available exclusively on Walmart’s shelves, GoBank will provide customers with access to FDIC-insured checking accounts and debit cards, accepted throughout the MasterCard network.
-GoBank won’t charge overdraft fees, minimum balance fees or monthly fees with qualifying direct deposits of $500 or more.
-And new members won’t face traditional credit checks.
-The card will be available nationwide by the end of October.
+Available exclusively on Walmart’s shelves, GoBank provides customers with access to FDIC-insured checking accounts and debit cards, accepted throughout the MasterCard network.
+GoBank doesn't charge overdraft fees, minimum balance fees or monthly fees with qualifying direct deposits of $500 or more.
+And new members don't face traditional credit checks.
+The card is available nationwide.

 “Many so-called ‘free’ checking accounts aren’t really free because they have high overdraft fees.
 In fact, a recent study showed some Americans paying $260 per year in overdraft fees,” said Steve Streit, founder of Green Dot.
 “No other checking account makes it this easy and affordable to manage your everyday finances.

-A GoBank starter kit will be available at Walmart stores for $2.95, and members will be able to manage their account from Walmart locations, thousands of fee-free ATMs, on their smartphone or their computer.
+A GoBank starter kit is available at Walmart stores for $2.95, and members are able to manage their account from Walmart locations, thousands of fee-free ATMs, on their smartphone or their computer.
 Smartphones have become the center of financial services as companies exploit technology that could help them reach millions of people at a fraction of the cost of traditional banking.